 TEP applications are reviewed at the end of the term, and candidates are notified in writing of the status of their application to the Program.
-A Teacher Education Committee (TEC) or Music Teacher Advisory Committee (MTAC) review is required in the case of application decision petitions.
+The School of Educational Studies or the Music Education department reserve the option to call for an interview should reasons of concern arise in grades, field placements, professionalism, or any other of the requirements listed above call for review.
+A Teacher Education Committee (TEC) or Music Teacher Advisory Committee (MTAC) review is required in the case of application petitions.
 In those cases, your petition will be reviewed by a subcommittee of the TEC or MTAC who will make a recommendation to the Director of Teacher Education or the Head of Music Education.